-Coming in the summer?
-Pack rain ponchos.
+Coming in the Summer?
+Pack Rain Ponchos

 During your stay (and this is especially true in the summer) check the weather forecast every morning.
 If it looks like rain, consider changing your FastPass+ choices or times using the My Disney Experience app.
 With the new system, you can change your plans on the fly and swap an outdoor attraction for an indoor one.

-Aim for Epcot.
+Aim for Epcot

 While all of Disney World's parks have several indoor attractions, none can match the triumvirate of Epcot's star attractions—the wonderful Soarin', exciting Test Track, and super-cool Mission: SPACE.
 If it looks like it's going to rain that day, use the My Disney Experience app to lock down all three attractions with FastPass+.

-Enjoy a meal along the Monorail.
+Enjoy a Meal Along the Monorail

 Enjoy a delicious lunch at The Wave...of American Flavors in the Contemporary Resort; casual Pacific Rim cuisine at the Kona Cafe in the Polynesian Resort; or delicious American fare in a Victorian setting at the Grand Floridian Cafe in the Grand Floridian Resort.
 If the skies have cleared by the time you finish, hop back on the monorail to the Magic Kingdom.

 On the outskirts of the sitting areas, you'll find kid-sized sofas and chairs with old-fashioned TVs showing classic Disney animated shorts starring Mickey, Goofy, Donald, Pluto, and the gang.
 Kids of all ages adore watching, and it gives everyone some well-deserved (and dry) downtime.

-Learn to draw like a Disney animator.
+Learn to Draw Like a Disney Animator

 If you're in Disney's Hollywood Studios when the skies darken, head to the Magic of Disney Animation for a 10-minute video overview of Disney animation.
 Afterward, you and the kids can participate in several hands-on activities that give a taste of what it's like to work in Disney animation.

-Treat your kid to a Magic Kingdom makeover.
+Treat Your Kid to a Magic Kingdom Makeover

-Plan a post-rain visit to a water park.
+Plan a Post-Rain Visit to a Water Park

 Quite often, and especially in the summertime, Disney World will get a rain shower that lasts for about an hour or so in the early afternoon.
 Think about heading to Blizzard Beach or Typhoon Lagoon water park as the rain starts to let up.
 You'll have the place pretty much to yourselves until the masses start returning.